gds-data-school/katacoda-scenarios/mongodb/step_create_collection.md

 The aim of this step is to create a collection in a new db called *users* with your id `<ID>` and your name  `<NAME>`.

-In the mongo cli use the following command
+In the mongo cli (remember to enter with the `mongo` command) use the following command
 ```
 > use users
 ```